KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 ![WhatsApp Status Checker](static/images/WhatsApp%20Status%20Checker.png)

-The WhatsApp Status Viewer is a Python project that allows you to view a specific contact's WhatsApp status as soon as it is uploaded and send you a WhatsApp message of what status type was uploaded(Image, Video, Text, Audio).
+The WhatsApp Status Viewer is a Python project which enables you to view a specific WhatsApp contact status as soon as it is uploaded and send a WhatsApp message about what status type was uploaded(Image, Video, Text, or  Audio) and the time of which it is viewed.

 # Requirements